liris-xr/PLUME-Python/README.md

 ## Getting Started

-PLUME Python can be installed directly from PyPI using the following command:
+PLUME Python can be installed directly from PyPI (requires Python >= 3.10) using the following command:

 ```bash
 pip install plume-python
 ```